- Rust 100%

 Full APKs are what most people are familiar with, you have one file, which can be installed by opening it with the package installer on your device.
 Depending on the package, they can come with corresponding OBB files.

 Split APKs are the more modern way to distribute packages - they come in groups, and the entire group (or a subset of it) has to be installed at once, which requires more complicated methods.
 That's because the functionality is split between multiple APK files, allowing you to only download and install the ones your device needs.
-This is not a bad thing, since the package takes up less space after installation, but downloading split APKs from Google Play is more complex.
+This is not a bad thing, since the package takes up less space after installation, but Google Play makes downloading split APKs more complex.

 Full APKs used to be the only way packages are distributed, but nowadays an overwhelming amount of packages on Google Play comes as split APKs.

-Versions that had split APKs used to also have a full APK, but this is no longer the case - the full APKs of these versions were for all intents and purposes completely removed from Google Play.
-A version always has either split APKs or a full APK.
+Versions with split APKs may also have a full APK available for certain devices.
+This used to be true for all packages, but it is no longer the case - the full APKs of these versions were for all intents and purposes completely removed from Google Play.

 Constructing a device set

 First, investigate what files are available for the package and version you are trying to download.
-To do this, use the check-devices subcommand:
+To do this, use the check-devices command.

 Each line represents a device, and is split by commas into sections.
 The device section is the device identifier.
 If a login error or download error section is present, then this device failed to download the package and can be ignored.
 For all the other devices, which we'll call supported devices (usually a failed download means the device is unsupported), see if the split apks section is empty or not - if it's empty, this version has a full APK, if it's not - it has split APKs.

-If the version has a split APK, consider each unique split found in the split apks sections of all supported devices.
+If there are devices that have split APKs, consider each unique split found in the split apks sections of all these devices.
 Since the base split (not shown in split apks) and asset splits are always downloaded, we do not need to worry about them - as long as one supported device is in the set, it will be downloaded.
-Now, add a device for each unique architecture and DPI split to the set.
+Now, add a device for each unique architecture, DPI and custom split to the set.

-Try to make device sets as small as possible, as it reduces the amount of required requests to Google Play.
+Try to make device sets as small as possible, as that reduces the amount of required requests to Google Play.

 Locales